sharotta/Global-Market-Research/README.md

 <img width="1077" height="488" alt="Dashboard 1" src="https://github.com/user-attachments/assets/607a837b-85cb-420e-b866-c25757695bd4" />

 ### Key Insights
-1. Regional Performance: North America is the undisputed revenue leader, generating $90,020—commanding the largest market share.
+1. Regional Performance: North America is the undisputed revenue leader, generating $90,020 and commanding the largest market share.
 In stark contrast, Europe is the lowest-performing region, contributing only $11,100.
 2. Product Category Analysis: Electronics is the top-performing category ($34,735), followed by Home Appliances ($33,096).
-However, a critical issue exists: the Clothing category has both the lowest revenue ($27,995) and the lowest customer satisfaction rating (2.71)
+However, a critical issue exists: the Clothing category has both the lowest revenue ($27,995).
 3. Monthly Trends: Revenue peaked in August at $17,547 after a climb from a February low of $13,734.
 However, this was followed by a significant downturn throughout Q3, falling through October.
 4. Customer Segmentation: The Adult demographic is your core customer base, dominating both revenue ($57,629) and quantity purchased (592 units).